daplab/zefix-notifier/day1.md

 select company_name, email from zefix1 join zefix1_input where company_name RLIKE regexp;
 ```

-## Storing query
+## Storing output

 Now we have the query working, we need to send email to the matches.
 One clean way of doing
 this would be to write a Hive UDF.
-But the easiest is most likely to store the output
+But the easiest approach is most likely to store the output
 of the query in the local filesystem, read it and send email via a shell script.

 To store the data in the local filesystem, the previous query will be transformed like this: